MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 Virtual Instance for SAP solutions is the foundation of Azure Center for SAP solutions.
 You can use Virtual Instance for SAP solutions to create and manage SAP systems in a way that makes sense to you, at the SID level or at the individual component level.

-You can use the Azure Center for SAP solutions for the following steps:
+You can use the Azure Center for SAP solutions to take the following steps:

 1. Deploy.
 Choose how to deploy your SAP system on Azure.
 1. Represent.
 Create a logical representation of each system as you deploy or register existing deployments.